01 of 06

-Activities Available: Lake Hartwell, 222 miles of which is in Hart County, GA, is home to a multitude of year-round events and a variety of recreation, from sandy beaches perfect for swimming and sun worshipping to shoreline campgrounds and quiet water areas ideal for boating, water skiing and tubing.
-There are 5-day-use recreation areas running along the Hartwell Dam, plus two County recreation parks offering tons of recreation areas where visitors can hunt in a preserve, swim at the YMCA or watch a local baseball game.
+Lake Hartwell, 222 miles of which is in Hart County, Georgia, is home to a multitude of year-round events and a variety of recreation, from sandy beaches perfect for swimming and sun worshipping to shoreline campgrounds and quiet water areas ideal for boating, water skiing, and tubing.
+There are 5-day-use recreation areas running along the Hartwell Dam, plus two County recreation parks offering tons of recreation areas where visitors can hunt in a preserve, swim at the YMCA, or watch a local baseball game.

 You won’t find many luxury resorts around Lake Hartwell, but there are charming B&B’s and some big box motels to choose from, or you can camp at one of the popular US Army Corps of Engineers campgrounds near the lake.
 There are also tons of lakehouse rentals available.